Robin Walker: Parliamentary career

 In July 2014, Walker called on Prime Minister David Cameron to use "every tool in the box" to de-escalate the violence in Gaza, and bring both sides to the table.
 Later that year, Walker campaigned for a two-hour train service from Worcester to London, citing benefits to local constituents and businesses.
 He spoke on this topic during a parliamentary debate in the House of Commons, calling for a "faster and more frequent train service".

 He campaigned for Scotland to remain part of the United Kingdom during the 2014 Scottish independence referendum.

-In May 2015, Walker was made PPS to Secretary of State for Education Nicky Morgan and also sat on the House of Commons Select Committee for Administration.
+At the 2015 general election, Walker was re-elected as MP for Worcester with an increased vote share of 45.3% and an increased majority of 5,646.
+After the election, Walker was made PPS to Secretary of State for Education Nicky Morgan and also sat on the House of Commons Select Committee for Administration.

 Walker was opposed to Brexit prior to the 2016 referendum.
 In July 2016, he was appointed as Minister at the Department for Exiting the European Union, in the government led by Theresa May.

 In October 2016, Walker formally debated a petition calling for the observance of a British Independence Day in the United Kingdom.
 Arguing against, he said that "tempting though that might be, I think the idea of an independence day would face fierce competition from the likes of St George's Day, Trafalgar Day and many more."

+At the snap 2017 general election, Walker was again re-elected, with an increased vote share of 48.1% and a decreased majority of 2,508.

+In July 2019, Walker was made the Minister of State for Northern Ireland.
+During his time in the role he helped introduce a number of reforms related to the right to abortion in Northern Ireland.

+Walker was again re-elected at the 2019 general election, with an increased vote share of 50.8% and an increased majority of 6,758.

+In September 2021, Walker became the Minister for School Standards, leaving his role with the Northern Ireland Office.
+He resigned from his role as schools minister in July 2022.

+In November 2022, Walker was elected as Chair of the Education Select Committee by Conservative MPs.
+As such he also became a member of the Liaison Committee in the House of Commons.

-In February 2023, Walker announced he would be standing down at the next general election.
+Walker did not seek relection as an MP at the 2024 general election.

 Personal life

-Walker is a long-term supporter of both Worcester RFC "The Worcester Warriors" and the Worcestershire County Cricket Club.
-He wore the Worcestershire CCC tie whilst delivering his maiden parliamentary speech in the House of Commons.
+Walker is a long-term supporter of both Worcester Warriors and Worcestershire County Cricket Club (WCCC).
+He wore the WCCC tie whilst delivering his maiden parliamentary speech in the House of Commons.

 On 9 April 2011, Walker married Charlotte Keenan, former chief executive of the Tony Blair Faith Foundation, currently managing director at Goldman Sachs.
-Their daughter, Hermione, was born in 2018.
+Their daughter, Hermione, was born in 2018, and their son, Freddie, was born in 2022.

+When his father was appointed a life peer in 1992, Walker became entitled to the style of The Honourable as the son of a Baron.